-- · Public officials of constitutional institutions such as the National Assembly, courts, the Constitutional Court, the Election Commission, the Board of Audit and Inspection. - · Public officials of central administrative institutions and their affiliated agencies. - · Public officials of local governments and local councils. - · Public officials of educational administrative institutions and national and public schools. - · Executive officers and employees of public organizations and public service-related organizations. - · Private persons who acquired property/financial benefits using duty-related secret or undisclosed information received from a private person performing public duties or public officials (people who are not public officials).
+- · Public officials of constitutional institutions such as the National Assembly, courts, the Constitutional Court, the Election Commission, the Board of Audit and Inspection. - · Public officials of central administrative institutions and their affiliated agencies. - · Public officials of local governments and local councils. - · Public officials of educational administrative institutions and national and public schools. - · Executive officers and employees of public organizations and public service-related organizations. - · Private persons performing public duties or the ones who acquired property/financial benefits using dutyrelated secret or undisclosed information received from public officials.